 Pistachio-ology & Nut-rition

 Pistachio-ology.
-Pistachios grow in heavy, grape-like clusters surrounded by a fleshy pink hull.
+Pistachio nuts grow in drupes of heavy grape-like clusters surrounded by a fleshy pink hull.
 Pistachio trees, Pistacia vera, derive their translation from the Persian word for pistachio, variations of "pesteh" in Farsi.
 Pistachio trees are wind-pollinated, with one male tree producing enough pollen for 25 nut-bearing female trees.
-Female trees can bear fruit for over 100 years.
-Pistachios require a high desert, arid climate that provides specific conditions in order to survive and thrive to consistently bear fruit.
+Female trees begin producing their first crop at age 7 and commonly bear fruit for over 100 years.
+With their deep root system, pistachio trees survive and thrive in a high-desert, arid climate required to consistently produce their fruit.

 Natural Farming.
-From start to finish, ARO Pistachios exist in their natural state under our stewardship and management at Orandi Ranch.
+From start to finish, ARO Pistachios exist in their natural state under our stewardship and Good Agricultural Practices (G.A.P.) management at Orandi Ranch.
 Grown here in our orchards, cultivated, harvested, and processed on-site, our pistachios remain as closely possible to their natural state.
 We respect Nature's time required to organically split pistachios on our trees by the California sunshine.
 We never induce or expedite this process with artificial means.
 Nor do we introduce dyes to enhance shades, colors, or textures.
-Whether ARO Pistachios are roasted in-shell or raw kernels, either will remain the color we know as "pistachio green" naturally which is due to its phyto-nutrients.
-Equally important, our shells also remain true to their natural shades and texture.
+Whether ARO Pistachios are roasted in-shell or raw kernels, each nut is the color we know as "pistachio green" naturally which is due to its rich amount of the phytonutrient chlorophyll.
+Our shells are also true to their natural shades and texture.
 What you see is what you get!

 Seasonal Development.
-In late Summer, pistachio trees reach peak seasonal growth and nuts are harvested.
-By late Fall-beginning of Winter the trees need "sleep" and become dormant until Spring.
-They require a minimum of 600 "chilling hours," the number of consecutive days when temperatures remain under 40f degrees.
-During Spring, trees exhibit bud break and shoots appear, and the trees progress developing leaves and the beginnings of the nut hulls which become the grape-like clusters much like a peel containing the shell and nut within it.
+In late Summer pistachio trees reach peak seasonal growth and nuts are harvested.
+By early Winter the trees need "sleep" and become dormant until Spring.
+They require a minimum of 600 "chilling hours" known as the number of consecutive days when temperatures remain under 45f degrees.
+During Spring, trees exhibit bud break and shoots appear, and the trees progress developing leaves and beginnings of the nut hulls which become drupes, much like a peel containing the shell and nut within it.

-Following this cyclical schedule, Summer arrives and pistachio trees are very lush, full, and dense with leaves allowing for peak photosynthesis with the progression of longer hours of sunlight and warmer temperatures.
+Following this cyclical schedule, Summer returns and pistachio trees are very lush, full, and dense with leaves allowing for peak photosynthesis with the progression of longer hours of sunlight and warmer temperatures.
 The bright green color of the pistachio nut is developing and observed in the harvested nut.
-This distinctive green is due to the high chlorophyll content of extremely beneficial plant-based chemicals called phyto-nutrients.
-Phytonutrients, in its many hues, fortify immune systems, aid in both prevention and lower risk of diseases, and benefit the body's intricate systems.
+This distinctive green is due to the high chlorophyll content of extremely beneficial plant-based chemicals called phytonutrients.
+Phytonutrient arrays of many hues fortify immune systems, aid in prevention and lowered risk of diseases, and benefit the body's intricate systems.

 Pistachios: A Super Food